Critter Science

 Bird Facts, Daily Critter Facts

 The helmeted guineafowl is the only member of the genus Numida.
-They inhabit Africa, and have been introduced as a domesticated and later a feral bird species to Australia, Europe, North America, South America, and the West Indies.
+They inhabit Africa, and have been introduced as a domesticated and later a feral species of bird to Australia, Europe, North America, South America, and the West Indies.
 With no real threats, their existence on multiple continents, and a stable population trend, these birds are listed as Least Concern by the IUCN.

 First the Stats…